getify/You-Dont-Know-JS/types & grammar/ch4.md

 If you want coercion, use `==` loose equality, but if you don't want coercion, use `===` strict equality.

+**Note:** The implication here then is that both `==` and `===` check the types of their operands.
+The difference is in how they respond if the types don't match.

 ### Abstract Equality

-The `==` operator's coercion behavior is defined as "The Abstract Equality Comparison Algorithm", in the ES5 spec in section 11.9.3.
+The `==` operator's behavior is defined as "The Abstract Equality Comparison Algorithm", in the ES5 spec in section 11.9.3.
 What's listed there is a comprehensive but simple algorithm that explicitly states every possible combination of types, and how the coercions (if necessary) should happen for each combination.

 **Note:** When (*implicit*) coercion is maligned as being too complicated and too flawed to be a *useful good part*, it is these rules of "abstract equality" which are being condemned.
 Generally, they are said to be too complex and too unintuitive for developers to practically learn and use, and that they are prone more to causing bugs in JS programs than to enabling greater code readability.
 I believe this is a flawed premise --that you readers are competent developers who write (and read and understand!) algorithms (aka code) all day long.
 So, what follows is a plain exposition of the "abstract equality" in simple terms.
 But I implore you to also read the ES5 spec section 11.9.3.
 I think you'll be surprised at just how reasonable it is.